ma-ha/lowcode-data-app/README.md

 *Important:* The entity id scope is globally within a top level scope between apps.
 This enables different views on the same data in different apps (if different apps have the same entity, but different properties).
 But: Please choose your entity ids wisely, if you don't want this behavior.

+For JSON properties sub-elements can be defined with a dot-notation (e.g. "JsonProp.MySubField").
+Allowed types: 'String', 'Text','Boolean','Date','Select'.

 # Add New Root Scope (aka "Tenant")